tomaskovacik/hw/kicad/arduino_nanoPB/README.md

 #### Arduino support

-To use PB version of ATmega328 chip in the Arduino software you need to install MiniCore from MCUdude: [https://github.com/MCUdude/MiniCore](https://github.com/MCUdude/MiniCore).
+To use the PB version of the ATmega328 chip in the Arduino software you need to install MiniCore from MCUdude: [https://github.com/MCUdude/MiniCore](https://github.com/MCUdude/MiniCore).

 #### PB/nonPB version selection